 – Password strength audit is enabled in this picture, which indicates that the password we have chosen is not in the list of the top 100 most common passwords.
 Make sure to use a strong password, at least 10 characters in uppercase, lowercase, digits, and special characters, to ensure that your password is not included in the giant dictionaries for brute-force attacks.
 Otherwise, we must change it using the WordPress tool designed for this purpose.

 – Filesystem audit is disabled because it is a programmed task that runs every 24 hours and it is active by default, be patient when running it.
 We will get back into it in another section.

-Pandora FMS WordPress plugin does not monitor this, but we will be aware if an unauthorized publication appears.
-On the other hand if there are several authors then it might be harder to detect anomalies since other people would be using it site as well.
+Pandora FMS WordPress plugin does not monitor this, but we will be aware of an unauthorized publication appears.
+On the other hand, if there are several authors then it might be harder to detect anomalies since other people would be using its site as well.

-– WordPress version and WordPress sitename: this is merely informative, here it shows that we have version 4.7.5 installed and it also shows that a new version is available, version 4.8, so we need to update it as soon as possible.
+– WordPress version and WordPress sitename: this is merely informative, here it shows that we have version 4.7.5 installed and it also shows that a new version is an available version 4.8, so we need to update it as soon as possible.

 – Recent brute force attempts in 60 minutes is enabled and it means that we are safe at this time.

 Programmers are used to working in English, because of Alan Turing.
 He is the father of computer science; he is the pioneer of modern computing, so he set the rules for computing, in his mother tongue.
 But the world is huge, and lots of different languages are spoken, so in each software development project, there is a folder where the translations for each language are housed.
 This is called “internationalization” which is abbreviated as “i18n“.